bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ## Troubleshooting
 In some rare cases after a major upgrade the ethernet interface can fail to operate properly unless the unit is power cycled.
-If network connectivity is lost after the upgrade then shutdown with the "shutdown -h now" command via the serial console and then after a minute physically power cycle the unit.
+If network connectivity is lost after the Debian installtion process then shutdown with the "shutdown -h now" command via the serial console and then after a minute physically power cycle the unit.